pkivolowitz/CSC4730-Fall-2023/projects/p6/README.md

 * You must use only the partner I assign you.

 * Only 1 person should hand in code.
 The code should clearly state who the partners are in a comment at the top of the main source file.

 * The non-code-submitting partner must submit a text file “partner.txt” that states who the partners are.

 * Failure to list partners correctly as described above removes 5 points from your grade.

+## Software Kills

+In your dream job at a video game maker, you are assisting in adding multithreading support to a previously CPU bound shooter.
+You goof.
+A player becomes so upset with an uncalled-for death in a Battle Royale that they hang themselves.
+The player's mom finds him.
+She is devastated and cannot recover.
+She kills herself three years later but not before winning a lawsuit against your employer that puts them out of business.

 ## Grading

 The class will receive a rubric when grading is complete that describes errors and penalties.

 Both partners get the same grade without exception.